 Pre- US Canal period (1884-1904)

-Since the beginning of the Panamá Canal construction by US in 1904, and thanks to the leadership and mosquito-environmental sanitation strategy designed and “militarily” executed by colonel and physician William Gorgas; Panamá in a short time achieved a significant decrease in malaria mortality and morbidity in the two most important cities of the country at the end of the Canal: Panamá City and Colon (Figure 2A), and small areas where the Canal construction was planned.
-The strictly enforce integrated program involved mosquito larvae and adult control activities such as drainage, brush and grass cutting, oiling, larviciding, screening and killing of adult mosquitoes inside houses.
+Since the beginning of the Panamá Canal construction by US in 1904, and thanks to the leadership and mosquito-environmental sanitation strategy designed and “militarily” executed by colonel and physician William Gorgas.
+In a short time, Panamá achieved a significant decrease in malaria mortality and morbidity in the two most important cities of the country at the end of the Canal: Panamá City and Colon (Fig. 2A), and small areas where the Canal construction was planned.
+The strictly enforce integrated programme involved mosquito larvae and adult control activities such as drainage, brush and grass cutting, oiling, larviciding, screening and killing of adult mosquitoes inside houses.
 In addition, prophylactic quinine was provided freely to all workers along the Canal construction line .
 The death rate due to malaria in the Canal employees dropped from 11.59 per 1,000 in 1906 to 1.23 per 1,000 in 1909.
 [6,7].
 Moreover, hospitalizations of Canal workers due to malaria gradually decreased from 82% in 1906 to 8% in 1913 .
-Nevertheless, malaria control continued to be a challenge throughout the entire canal construction program.
+Nevertheless, malaria control continued to be a challenge throughout the entire canal construction programme.
 During that time, for logistical and economic reasons less efforts were made to control the disease in the rest of the country, particularly outside the “influence area” of this engineering work [4-6].
 Consequently, between 1905 – 1931 the disease was considered prevalent throughout the country.
-However, besides the well-kept statistical records in Panamanian towns were US corporations of commercial interest were functioning at that time (as The United Fruit Company), data regarding the true prevalence and distribution of malaria in the entire country is incomplete .
+However, besides the well-kept statistical records in Panamanian towns were US corporations of commercial interest were functioning at that time (such as the United Fruit Company), data regarding the true prevalence and distribution of malaria in the entire country is incomplete .

 In 1931, with the financial help of various organization as United Fruit Company, Gorgas Memorial Institute and the Rockefeller Foundation, a strong sanitation campaign based on pyrethroid fumigation and drainage of stagnant waters, was deployed in banana plantation towns from the interior of the country; achieving a notable decrease in the disease in these selected regions, but far from the results observed in sanitized areas of the Canal Zone .
 It was estimated that by 1947 malaria morbidity in the Panamanian population was around 8441 patients, and that before the beginning of the Global Malaria Elimination Programme in 1956, 2849 malaria cases were counted .
 However, these figures should be viewed with caution because reporting of malaria cases and deaths was not mandatory in the country until 1957.

 Between 1931 to 1949 the predominant species causing malaria in Panamá was P. falciparum [29-31].
-In a study conducted by Clark and Komp (1938) it was found by microscopic assessment that P. falciparum infections reached 73.2%, P. vivax 13.9%, P. malariae 1.5%, mixed infections 9.7%.
-As for mixed infections, it was observed that those by P. vivax predominated with P. falciparum .
+In a study conducted by Clark and Komp (1938) it was found by microscopic assessment that Plasmodium falciparum infections reached 73.2%, Plasmodium vivax 13.9%, Plasmodium malariae 1.5%, mixed infections 9.7%.
+Mixed infections consisted mostly of P. vivax with P. falciparum .
 It was noted, however, that with the introduction of DDT (Dichloro-Diphenyl Tricloethane) in the country for mosquito control in 1947, co-infections and re-infections with P. falciparum gradually disappeared, with a concomitant increase in cases due to P. vivax .
-This change was most likely due to the distinct characteristics of the biology of P. vivax and the behavior of its insect vector, which make vivax malaria much more difficult to control than disease caused by P. falciparum.
+This change was most likely due to the distinct characteristics of the biology of P. vivax and the behaviour of its insect vector, which makes vivax malaria difficult to control.
 Among these specific features, the presence of P. vivax hypnozoites which can reactivate weeks or months after the primary infection, is one of the major reasons of the predominance of this species after indoor residual spraying (IRS) was installed in the country.

 During this period (1905-1956) important discoveries regarding methods for malaria control and treatment were developed and evaluated on the isthmus in seminal longitudinal studies carried out in endemic communities from Panamá [27, 29-32, 33-42].